 Studies show that children who are physically fit are better at absorbing and retaining new information.
 Tagtiv8 games & ideas not only provide an enjoyable alternative to classroom based learning, but promote physical activity – crucial when we all face the increasing problem of sedentary lifestyles.
 Research by Leeds Beckett University demonstrates that Tagtiv8’s Physically Active Learning (PAL) solutions tackle inactivity & obesity levels.
 Not only that, Tagtiv8 PAL approaches impact positively on standards and academic performance.
 Last year, the Tagtiv8 Active Maths programme was awarded Level 5 by NESTA.

 Bryn Llewellyn, founder of Tagtiv8 said: “We’re so pleased to have been selected as one of HundrED’s 100 global innovations.
 Tagtiv8 was created to ensure teachers are able to engage learners, and improve outcomes.
 Being offered the opportunity to extend this beyond the UK using HundrED’s platform, a network of global educators and innovators, is amazing and we are excited to see just how much further our work can be scaled.”
+To find out more, click here and here.

 The selected 100 K12 innovations cover various fields of education from learning environments and holistic wellbeing to collaborative learning and game-based education, as well as a range of themes including small teacher-led practices, ambitious not-for-profit initiatives, viral edtech products and unique whole school models.